OliverFlecke/budget-api/README.md

 - [x] Update items' **name**, **category**, or **amount**
 - [x] Delete items from a budget
 - [x] Authorize as a user
-  - Note: Currently this is a very simple "authorization" that simply allow you to specify your user id.
-There is NO actual security in this
   - [x] JWT authorization

 ## Build